blackcodherbootcamp/setup-guide/README.md

 ## Visual Studio Code

 Visual Studio Code (VS code) is a source code editor made by Microsoft.
-It will enable us to write code and can identify errors in the code, and make suggestions.
+It will enable you to write code and can identify errors in the code, and make suggestions.

 You will use it to write all your code.